Atlantic Provinces Travel Bubble

-- For incoming domestic workers who stay less-than-24-hours per work trip but have more then 1 work trip to PEI per week, weekly testing is required; you do not have to wait for these test results prior to reporting to work; with exceptions for high risk workplaces; see Work-Isolation for more information.
+- For incoming domestic workers who stay less-than-24-hours per work trip but have more than 1 work trip to PEI per week, testing every 5 days is required; you do not have to wait for these test results prior to reporting to work; with exceptions for high risk workplaces; see Work-Isolation for more information.

 PEI residents returning to PEI:

 - PEI residents do not need pre-approval to return to PEI, but will need to self-isolate and identify a self-isolation location and support person.